Parents

 Does your child enjoy reading, watching or doing?
 Try these resources for ideas and inspiration.
 Have a site you’d like to share?
 Send us the link at stem@dupageroe.org and we may list it with your name and your review.

-Open-ended games, kits, toys and crafts that promote critical thinking, problem solving, logic, and even coding are recommended at this site.
+Games, kits, toys and crafts to promote critical thinking, problem solving, logic, and coding.

-Fun physics videos and more.
-Your child can subscribe to Physics Girl’s YouTube channel or follow PG on Facebook.
+Fun videos and more.
+Subscribe to Physics Girl’s YouTube channel or follow PG on Facebook.

-Interesting and inspiring videos and blog posts about scientists and engineers, as well as science and technology can be found here.
+Videos and blog posts about scientists and engineers, as well as science and technology.

-This organization and its activities are in Texas, and targeted at empowering girls in STEM, but there are some interesting links and their programs may give your family some ideas.
+In Texas, and targeted at empowering girls in STEM, their programs may give your family some ideas.

-This Naperville author has written many STEM stories and project books.
-Check them out at your local library.
-Download activity guides to supplement the books.
+Naperville author of STEM stories and project books.
+Check your local library.
+Download activity guides.

 Try these math activities with younger kids.